geraldspreer/the-maker/README.md

 To build "TheMaker" you will need:

-- py2app
+- py2app on OSX
-- py2exe
+- py2exe on Windows

-To build, rust run:
+To build, you just need to run:

 $ ./compile_mac.sh